raspberrypilearning/naughty-and-nice/en/step_5.md

 ```
 --- /collapse ---

-- Finish of the function by returning the `all_tweets` list.
-You can then call the function at the end of your program, saving it's output as `tweets`.
+- Finish off the function by returning the `all_tweets` list.
+You can then call the function at the end of your program, saving its output as `tweets`.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>
 <source src="images/vid_4.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, so try FireFox or Chrome
 </video>

 --- /hint --- --- /hints ---

-- to test if your code works, run the file and then type the following into the shell.
+- To test if your code works, run the file and then type the following into the shell:

 ```python
 store_tweets('tweets.txt', tweets)
 ```

-- If everything worked correctly, when you open the file `tweets.txt`, then it should contain a few hundred tweets.
+- If everything works correctly, the file `tweets.txt` should now contain a few hundred tweets.